ivuorinen/hiha-arvio/README.md

 ### 🧪 Test Workflow
 - Runs on every push/PR to `main` or `develop`
-- Executes all 189 tests on Ubuntu runner
+- Executes complete test suite on Ubuntu runner
 - Publishes test results and artifacts

 ### 🏗️ Build Workflow